-Given their strict restrictions on dogs, you’ll need a bit of creativity to find a balance with pets in Yellowstone.
-Of course, you’re there to see the sights … but your pup wants to sniff, hike, and explore, too!
-Since the trails are off-limits to pets, you have the perfect excuse to explore beyond Yellowstone’s boundaries in search of activities you and your dog can enjoy together.
+Given their strict restrictions on dogs, you’ll need a bit of creativity to find balance with pets in Yellowstone.
+Of course, you’re there to see the sights … but your pup wants to sniff, hike, and look around, too!
+Since the trails in the national park are off-limits to pets, you have the perfect excuse to explore beyond Yellowstone’s boundaries in search of activities you and your dog can enjoy together.

 The challenge, then, is finding a balance between auto-touring (which Ty loves because he can sleep in his bed), and activities that allow your dog to burn some energy (which Buster needs, or he will drive us all insane).

 Yellowstone was established in 1872 as the world’s first national park.
 Encompassing 2.2 million acres, 96% of the park lies in the northwest corner of Wyoming, with small portions located in Montana (3%) and Idaho (1%).

 The park’s most striking aspect is its varied landscape, from mountains stretching over 11,000 feet to valleys at barely 5,200 feet.
 There are canyons, lakes, geysers, forests, grasslands, waterfalls, hot springs, and rivers.
 Where else do you find this kind of diversity?
 No wonder the wildlife thrives!

 Boarding your pet may be the way to go if you want to hike some of Yellowstone’s more than 950 miles of trails.
 However, for the majority of people who simply drive around the park, I think there’s a better answer!

 Yellowstone has entrances on all four sides, making it easy to break up your trip.
 And getting outside the boundaries allows you to enjoy some of the surrounding areas that are more pet friendly!
 Here’s how we did it: